-When it comes to apartments, pets or no pets is the age-old question.
+When it comes to your rental property, pets or no pets is the age-old question.
 Do you allow for pets in your rental home or not?
-If you look on the market at apartments or houses for rent, you'll notice most homeowners have a strict no pet policy.
-There are a number of reasons people say no to pets.
-After all, it's not mandatory for landlords to allow them, and many Canadians agree that it shouldn't be.
-However, there's an equally persuasive argument for saying yes to your potential tenants 4-legged friends.
+If you check out your local listings, you’ll likely notice most homeowners have a strict no pet policy.
+There are several reasons people say no to pets.
+After all, it’s not mandatory for landlords to allow them in BC, however there’s an equally persuasive argument for saying yes to your potential tenants 4-legged friends.

 More Potential Tenants

 We live on the West Coast, in beautiful BC, a place where residents love the outdoors.
-So it's not hard to believe that many animal lovers live here.
-By opening up your home to pets, you open yourself up to more potential tenants.
+Therefore, it’s not hard to believe that many animal lovers live here.
+By opening your home to pets, you open yourself up to more potential tenants.
 In fact, a 2014 survey done by Apartments.com shows 70% of renters are pet owners.
 What does that mean for you?
-Your home will stay empty for shorter periods of time, and you'll have a wider range of prospects.
+Your home will stay occupied for longer periods of time, and you’ll have a wider range of prospects.

 Keep Tenants Longer

-Finding pet-friendly accommodation can be tough for renters so when they do find one, they want to stay long-term.
+Finding pet-friendly accommodation can be tough for renters, so when they do find one, they want to stay long-term.
 Their pets become familiar with their home, and for you, it means less turnover.
 A study conducted by FIREPAW showed that on average, tenants in a pet-friendly rental stayed for 46 months compared to rentals that were not pet-friendly which averaged a stay of 18 months.

 Interview Prospective Tenants AND Their Pet

-Meeting potential tenants is an obvious step when renting out a home, whether you're property managers or landlords.
-But when you involve pets, screening them is just as important.
-It's not scientific but in times like these, trust your gut.
-You'll know if a pet and its owner will be reliable and trustworthy by the way they interact with one another.
-And be sure to ask questions about their pet as well.
-How long have they had them?
-Where did they get them from?
-Have they been vaccinated?
+Meeting potential tenants is an obvious step when renting out a home, but when you involve pets, screening them is just as important.
+It’s not scientific, but in times like these, trust your gut.
+You’ll know if a pet and its owner will be reliable and trustworthy by the way they interact with one another.
+And be sure to ask questions about their pet as well, such as, where is the pet left during the day and for how long?

 Be Clear About Your Pet Policy

-Whether you've hired property managers, or you're doing it yourself, the lease should have a crystal clear pet policy.
-If you don't want pets, be clear.
+Whether you’ve hired a property manager, or you are overseeing your own rental, , the tenancy agreement should have a crystal-clear pet policy.
+If you don’t want pets, be clear.
 If you only want to allow certain dog breeds, be clear.
 If you prefer no cats, be clear.
-Detail how many pets you'll allow if guests can bring pets, how large their pets can be, and be explicit on renters' vs. owners' responsibilities.
+Detail how many pets you’ll allow if guests can bring pets, how large their pets can be, and be explicit on tenants vs. owners’ responsibilities.

 Damage Deposit Anyone?

-If damage is something, you worry about, set a standard damage or pet deposit.
-Landlords and property managers set a security deposit at half the monthly rent can be collected.
+In BC, a security deposit equivalent to half the monthly rent can be collected.
 If you decide to allow pets, a pet damage deposit equivalent to ½ months rent can also be collected.
-That means if you choose to add a pet deposit, BC only allows combined deposits to be a full month's rent, max.
-But be forewarned, pet damage deposits can only be used for damage done by pets.
+That means if you choose to add a pet deposit, BC only allows combined deposits to be a full month’s rent, max. however, be forewarned, pet damage deposits can only be used for damage done by pets.

-It may seem like pets and houses are a bad mix, but your bottom line may thank you.
+It may seem like pets and rentals are a risky mix, but your bottom line may thank you.
 No one likes to find new tenants, landlords and property managers alike, and taking on pet owners may reduce the stress and hassle of property management.
-Thinking of allowing pets into your rental home but not sure if it's the right move?
-Contact us today; we've been doing this since 1887, you can trust us to find the best solution for you.
+Thinking of allowing pets into your rental home but not sure if it’s the right move, contact our Property Managers today.